Brian Ross (journalist)

 Brian Elliot Ross (born October 23, 1948) is an American investigative journalist who served as the Chief Investigative Correspondent for ABC News until 2018.
 He reported for ABC World News Tonight with David Muir, Nightline, Good Morning America, 20/20 and ABC News Radio.
 Ross joined ABC News in July 1994 and was fired in 2018.
 His investigative reports have often covered government corruption.
 From 1974 until 1994, Ross was a correspondent for NBC News.

-Ross's tenure at ABC was beset by several controversies involving incorrect reporting.

 Early life

 Ross was born and raised in Chicago, Illinois.
 He graduated from the University of Iowa journalism school in 1971.

 NBC News

 In the mid 1970s, while reporting for WKYC-TV in Cleveland, Ross reported on Jackie Presser and corruption in the Teamsters union and interviewed mobster Danny Greene.
 He continued to report on the Teamsters after being hired by NBC News.
 His reporting on the Teamsters won him a Sigma Delta Chi Award in 1976 and a National Headliner award in 1977.
 Ross broke the FBI Abscam story while at NBC.